What You Need To Know About Endangered Salmon

 What happens next?

-The public comment period on the draft Environmental Impact Statement will conclude on April 13, 2020.
+The public comment period on the draft Environmental Impact Statement closed on April 13, 2020.
 The final Environmental Impact Statement is expected in June of 2020, with adoption of a new plan by September 2020.

 Is there anything I can do?